How much can you afford to borrow for a mortgage?

 The lender will assess whether you’d be able to pay your mortgage if:

-- your lifestyle changed, such as having a baby or a career break
+- Your life changed, such as having a baby or a career break

-For a full list of information you may need to prepare, read our paperwork checklist.
+For a full list of the information you might need to prepare, read our paperwork checklist.

 How much can I borrow?